 A windfall site is defined in the NPPF as one which has not been specifically identified as available through the local or Neighbourhood Plan process.
 Such sites normally comprise of previously developed land that has unexpectedly become available.
-To help protect the character of Tugby & Keythorpe, development beyond the housing allocation described above will be restricted to windfall sites wholly within the LTD boundary and apart from in only exceptional circumstances.
+To help protect the character of Tugby & Keythorpe, development beyond the housing allocation described above will be restricted to windfall sites wholly within the LTD boundary and apart from in the exceptional circumstances set down in Local Plan Policy GD1.